Our new editor embraces a new principle of design creation – dragging blocks to sections.

 Blocks are located in sections.
 A section has 1-4 blocks.

 To add blocks horizontally, you need a clean column.
 To add a block vertically, simply drag it into the place you want it to be.

 When adding a new section, you can choose whether to add it from the current template’s section library, the Section library or to simply start from scratch with an empty layout.

 Select the sections you need from the library on your left and drag them straight into the builder.

 Let’s try inserting a text block and some buttons to a section:

-So, the principle of the new Design editor is creating sections and dragging blocks into columns of the sections.
+So, the principles of the new Design editor is creating sections and dragging elements into the blocks.
 Easy enough.